 The Audit Committee of the Board of Directors is responsible for selecting auditors, ensuring the fiscal integrity of the Company and establishing and reviewing internal controls.
-The Audit Committee operates under a written charter adopted by the Board of Directors, a copy of which is attached to this Proxy Statement as Appendix I. The Audit Committee was comprised of the following directors during fiscal 2001:
+The Audit Committee operates under a written charter adopted by the Board of Directors.
+The Audit Committee was comprised of the following directors during fiscal 2003: